marcospr3421/MPRSeparator/README.md

    ```
    pip install -r requirements.txt
    ```
-5. Create a `.env` file from the sample:
+5. Make sure the AzureKeyVault.py file is in the project root directory
+6. Run the setup utility to create your .env file:
    ```
-   copy .env.sample .env
+   python setup_env.py
    ```
-6. Edit the `.env` file with your Azure Key Vault and database settings
+   Follow the prompts to enter your Azure Key Vault and database settings.

+## Using AzureKeyVault.py

+The application uses the provided AzureKeyVault.py file to securely retrieve credentials from Azure Key Vault.
+This file contains a function `get_secret(secret_name, key_vault_uri)` that retrieves secrets from your Azure Key Vault.

+The setup_env.py script will:
+1. Guide you through the process of creating the .env file
+2. Test the Azure Key Vault connection using your AzureKeyVault.py
+3. Verify database connectivity with the retrieved credentials

 ## Setting up Azure Key Vault